Community Supported Agriculture

 Otherwise here's the scoop:

 When you become a member of Urban Roots CSA you are entering a local food partnership with your farmer.
 The farmer and the members agree to share in the cost and risk of growing food as well as in the bounty of the harvest.
-It's like you signed up for a 24 week vegetable subscription.
-From the first pick-up to the last you will get a box of super yummy, wonderfully fresh in season veggies.
-Members pay for a portion of the season in advance, which helps the small farmer cover his/her "seed money" (always wondered where that term originated).
+It's like you signed up for a 32 week vegetable subscription.
+From the first pick-up to the last you will get a box of naturally grown, prime harvested, wonderfully fresh in-season veggies.
+Members pay for a portion of the season in advance, which helps the small farmer cover his/her "seed money" (ever wondered where that term originated?).
 Then you and other members reap the benefits of investment all season long.
 The member also shares the risks of vegetable production with the farmer, and we talk a little bit about that below.

 What does a Share look like?

-Our intention is to provide you with 6-10 different vegetables per week.
+Our intention is to provide you with 6-12 different vegetables per week.
 A Large share will feed a family of four or two adults who cook at home regularly and eat a lot of veggies.
 We are offering Small shares for those of you who cannot use a Large share each week.
-Every week the share will change.
+Every week what's in the share will change.

-Spring: green beans, baby beets w/ greens, green onions, carrots, salad mix, kohlrabi, radishes, chard, beans, kale, head lettuce.
+Spring: Spinach, green beans, baby beets w/ greens, green onions, carrots, salad mix, kohlrabi, radishes, brussel sprouts, broccoli, chard, beans, kale, head lettuce, bok choi, pak choi, cabbage, turnips and a variety of herbs.

-Summer: tomatoes, peppers, eggplant, okra, melons, cucumbers, onions, summer squash, Herbs, ginger, radish, lettuce, greens, carrots.
+Summer: tomatoes, Basil, peppers, eggplant, fennel, okra, melons, celery, cucumbers, green beans, edamame, edible flowers, onions, summer squash, herbs, ginger, radish, lettuce, greens, carrots, beets.

-Fall: lettuce, winter squash, green beans, pepper, cabbage, beets, herbs, onion, swiss chard, radish, salad mix
+Fall: lettuce, winter squash, green beans, pepper, cabbage, beets, herbs, onion, swiss chard, radish, salad mix, potatoes, winter squash, garlic, pumpkins.

 Many times, the idea of shared risk is part of what creates a sense of community among members, and between members and the farmers.
 If a hailstorm takes out all the peppers, everyone is disappointed together, and together they cheer on the winter squash and broccoli.
 Most CSA farmers feel a great sense of responsibility to their members, and when certain crops are scarce, they make sure the CSA gets served first.
 Still, it is worth noting that very occasionally things go wrong on a farm.
 We promise to work hard, and grow the very best vegetables we know how.
 We have a strong belief in “community” and feel this is where we fit within ours.